 The Ideal Candidate

-- Recognised Fuel Performance pedigree/experience with up to date technical knowledge in this technical area
+• Demonstrable Fuel Performance experience with up to date technical knowledge in this technical area

-- Proven track record of informing, driving and delivering Fuel Performance programmes or projects is desirable
+• Proven track record of driving and delivering Fuel Performance programmes or projects

-- Extensive experience of using Fuel Performance modelling software
+• Experience of using ENIGMA, TRAFIC or other Fuel Performance modelling software

 About the Company